nsnam/ns-3-dev-git/src/lr-wpan/doc/lr-wpan.rst

 Bootstrap as whole depends on procedures that also take place on higher layers of devices and coordinators.
 These procedures are briefly described in the standard but out of its scope (See IEE 802.15.4-2011 Section 5.1.3.1.).
 However, these procedures are necessary for a "complete bootstrap" process.
 In the examples in |ns3|, these high layer procedures are only briefly implemented to demonstrate a complete example that shows the use of scan and association.
 A full high layer (e.g. such as those found in Zigbee and Thread protocol stacks) should complete these procedures more robustly.
 Examples such as  ``lr-wpan-bootstrap.cc`` demonstrate the whole bootstrap process (including scanning and association) while doing some place holder of procedures that take place in higher layers which are not part of standard focus.

-A key element to remember is that bootstrap have 2 key objectives:
+A key element to remember is that bootstrap have 2 objectives:

 1- Enable devices to join a new formed network (associate).
 2- Assign short addresses and PAN ID.